Anesthesia In Your Dog And Cat

 The anesthesiologist will regulate the depth of your pet’s anesthesia (anesthetic plane) by increasing or decreasing the amount of gas administered through the endotracheal tube or administering more injectable agent.
 Reversal medications allow veterinarians to decrease the depth of anesthesia from injectable anesthetics.
 Sick, weak and older pets require less of these anesthetic agent and very close monitoring throughout and after the procedure.

 During surgery the depth of your pet’s anesthesia will be gauged by the animal’s eye blink reflexes, pulse strength, heart rate, gum color and jaw muscle tone.
-Blood pressure, heart monitors and a pulse oximeter clipped on your pet’s tongue to access its blood oxygen saturation are often in place as well.
+Blood pressure, heart monitors and a pulse oximeter clipped on your pet’s tongue to keep track of its blood oxygen saturation are standard procedures as well.

 Monitors are often left in place during recovery to be certain wake up is uneventful.
 Sometimes, during slow recovery reversal drugs are given to wake the patient up more quickly.
 Pets are often chilled and shivering as they come up from extended anesthesia and surgery – particularly the smaller breeds, cats and thin pets.
 They really appreciate being wrapped in a heated towel or blanket fresh from the dryer, or being placing on a cloth-wrapped hot water bottle.

 Post Anesthetic Pain Control: